Major winter storm set to deliver this winter’s most significant blow yet

 The southern, warmer side of the storm will spread rain and some embedded thunderstorms over much of the South.
 Some of these thunderstorms could become severe, especially on Sunday afternoon.

-A level 2 of 5 threat of severe thunderstorms is in place Sunday for parts of Texas, Louisiana, Arkansas and Mississippi, according to the Storm Prediction Center.
+A level 3 of 5 threat of severe thunderstorms is in place Sunday for parts of Louisiana, Arkansas and Mississippi, according to the Storm Prediction Center.

 Damaging wind gusts and hail are the most likely threats from any severe thunderstorm but tornadoes are also possible.
 A tornado outbreak, including multiple rated EF3s, rocked parts of the South in late December.